Roleystone

 An assessment of population growth drivers in Roleystone reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Roleystone's population was around 7,901 as of Aug 2025.
-This reflected an increase of 658 people from the 2021 Census figure of 7,243, indicating a growth rate of 9.1%.
-The change was inferred from ABS estimates and validated new addresses between June 2024 (7,707) and the Census date.
-This resulted in a population density of 105 persons per square kilometer.
-Roleystone's growth exceeded the national average of 8.6%, marking it as a regional growth leader.
-Natural growth contributed approximately 51.5% to overall population gains recently.
+Roleystone's population was around 7,918 as of November 2025.
+This reflected an increase of 675 people, a 9.3% rise since the 2021 Census which reported a population of 7,243.
+The change was inferred from ABS data showing an estimated resident population of 7,711 in June 2024 and an additional 36 validated new addresses since the Census date.
+This resulted in a density ratio of 105 persons per square kilometer.
+Roleystone's growth exceeded the national average of 8.9% during this period, marking it as a growth leader.
+Natural growth contributed approximately 51.5% of overall population gains recently.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimates, AreaSearch utilizes ABS Greater Capital Region projections released in 2023, based on 2022 data.
-Future demographic trends project an above median population growth for the area, with an expected increase of 998 persons to 2041, a gain of 10.2% over 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 estimates, AreaSearch used growth rates by age cohort provided by the ABS in its Greater Capital Region projections (released in 2023, based on 2022 data).
+Based on latest population numbers, an above median growth is projected for Roleystone, with an expected increase of 998 persons to 2041, representing a total gain of 9.9% over the 17 years.

 Frequently Asked Questions - Population